wheelo/RooCode-Tips-Tricks/personal_roo_docs/README.md

 | **[Optimizing Context Usage](normal/optimizing-context-usage.md)** | [User Guide](normal/optimizing-context-usage.md) | [Technical](technical/optimizing-context-usage.md) | Advanced techniques for maximizing Roo's context window efficiency |
 | **[Rooignore Configuration](normal/rooignore-configuration.md)** | [User Guide](normal/rooignore-configuration.md) | [Technical](technical/rooignore-configuration.md) | Shows how to exclude files from Roo's visibility using .rooignore files |
 | **[Task Management](normal/task-management.md)** | [User Guide](normal/task-management.md) | [Technical](technical/task-management.md) | Explains how to organize different conversations and tasks with Roo |

-## Relationship to Other Resources

-The documentation in this directory complements the other resources in this repository:

-- **[Handoff Manager](../handoff-manager/)**: For managing LLM context across extended development sessions
-- **[Handoff System](../handoff-system/)**: Source code for the Handoff Manager
-- **[Handoffs](../handoffs/)**: Legacy documentation for the handoff system
-- **[Cheatsheets](../cheatsheets/)**: For quick reference guides and code snippets
-- **[RooArmy](../roo-army/)**: For creating specialized professional role-based custom modes

-## Contributing

-Feel free to contribute to this documentation by creating pull requests.
-When adding new documents, please consider whether they belong in the normal or technical sections, and update the respective README files accordingly.

 ## License